Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 ### Snowflake CLI
-The Snowflake CLI is a tool that allow us to run simple and powerful commands to communicate directly to your Snowflake account.
-You can find more information and install instructions [here](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation).
+Snowflake CLI is a tool that allow you to issue simple and powerful commands directly to your Snowflake account.
+You can find more information and installation instructions [here](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/installation/installation).